Jeffrey-Sarnoff/ArbFloats.jl/README.md

 ####About
 Arb is software by Fredrik Johansson with contributions from others.
 (Others include William Hart, Tommy Hofmann, Sebastian Pancratz `get other names`)
-He allows Julia to use Arb under the MIT License.
+Dr. Johansson has allowed Julia to use Arb under the MIT License.

 An Arb value is an interval given by its midpoint and a radius of _inclusion_ about the midpoint.
 An ArbFloat is a floating point value that is represented internally as an Arb (interval) value.